GSA-TTS/identity-idva-monitoring/idvametrics/README.md

 ### Nodes

-Each node in a flow should have a node title and a node description.
-The node title should be written in `Title Case` and should provide information on the purpose of the node.
+Each node in a flow should have a node description.
 The node description should be written in the format `stage:step` (ex: docv:attributeprovider1), identifying the location in the flow of the node.